ceejbot/freshcut-theme/README.md

-# freshcut-theme theme
+# freshcut-theme

-A short description of your theme.
+This is a conversion of the [FreshCut Sublime Text theme](https://github.com/christopherscott/flatland-freshcut) to Atom.